BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand building and construction related expert designations, the Sea Cliff, New York Construction Expert Directory provides a wide spectrum of trial support and consulting services to construction claims professionals seeking effective resolution of construction defect and claims matters.
-BHA provides construction claims and trial support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
-In connection with in house personnel which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings national experience and local capabilities to Sea Cliff and the surrounding areas.
+Through more than 4500 engineering, construction, and builders standard of care related expert designations, the Sea Cliff, New York Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to construction claims professionals seeking effective resolution of construction defect and claims matters.
+BHA provides construction claims investigation and expert services to the construction industry's leading builders and developers, legal professionals, and owners, as well as a variety of state and local government agencies.
+Utilizing in house assets which comprise credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the organization brings national experience and local capabilities to Sea Cliff and the surrounding areas.

 Construction Expert Witness News & Info